ycpei/ypei.me/posts/2018-04-10-update-open-research.md

 It has been 8 months since I last wrote about open (maths) research.
 Since then two things happened which prompted me to write an update.

-As always I discuss open research only in mathematics, not because I don't think it should not apply to other disciplines, but simply because I do not have experience nor interests in non-mathematical subjects.
+As always I discuss open research only in mathematics, not because I don think it should not be applied to other disciplines, but simply because I do not have experience nor sufficient interests in non-mathematical subjects.

 First, I read about Richard Stallman the founder of the free software movement, in [his biography by Sam Williams](http://shop.oreilly.com/product/9780596002879.do) and his own collection of essays [_Free software, free society_](https://shop.fsf.org/books-docs/free-software-free-society-selected-essays-richard-m-stallman-3rd-edition), from which I learned a bit more about the context and philosophy of free software and open source software.
 For anyone interested in open research, I highly recommend having a look at these two books.
 I am also reading Levy's [Hackers](http://www.stevenlevy.com/index.php/books/hackers), which documented the development of the hacker culture predating Stallman.
 I can see the connection of ideas from the hacker ethic to free software to the open source philosophy.
-My guess is that the software world is fortunate to have pioneers who advocated on freedom and openness from the beginning, whereas for academia which has a much longer history, credit protection has always been a major concern.
+My guess is that the software world is fortunate to have pioneers who advocated on freedom and openness from the beginning, whereas for academia which has a much longer history, credit protection has always been a bigger concern.

 Also a month ago I attended a workshop called [Open research: rethinking scientific collaboration](https://www.perimeterinstitute.ca/conferences/open-research-rethinking-scientific-collaboration).
 That was the first time I met a group of people (mostly physicists) who also want open research to happen, and we had some stimulating discussions.

-From both of these I feel like I should update the open research.
+From both of these I feel like I should write an updated post on open research.

 ### Freedom and community
 Ideals matter.
-My understanding is that Stallman's struggles stemmed from the frustration of denied request of source code (a frustration I shared in academia except source code is replaced by maths knowledge), and revolved around two things that underlies the free software movement: freedom and community.
+Stallman's struggles stemmed from the frustration of denied request of source code (a frustration I shared in academia except source code is replaced by maths knowledge), and revolved around two things that underlies the free software movement: freedom and community.
 That is, the freedom to use, modify and share a work, and by sharing, help the community.

 Likewise, as for open research, apart from the utilitarian view that open research is more efficient / harder for credit theft, we should not ignore the ethical aspect that open research is right and fair.